OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 # What's in it for you?

-If you participate in this initiative we will reward you with:
+If you participate in this initiative you get rewarded with:

 * If you're a contributor, we will send you a free hard copy of O'Reilly's book [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) if you are one of the first 100 contributors that get a Spring Cleaning Pull Request accepted.